-The general consensus is that it was not as bad as we expected.
+The consensus on buying house near airport is that it was not as bad as we expected.
 The verdict with Buying House Near Airport depends on the home buyer.
-Frequent flyers who often travel due to work often find benefits in living close to an airport.
-Others find buying house near airport a negative due to noise pollution in being under flight paths of airplanes.
+Frequent flyers who travel due to work often find benefits in living near an airport.
+Others find buying house near airport a negative due to noise pollution in being under the flight paths of airplanes.
 Dr. Martin Blank, M.D., of FHA Bad Credit Lenders and a cardiovascular surgeon and trauma surgeon, said the following about buying house near airport:

-Considerations In Buying House Near Airport
+Considerations For Buying House Near Airport

-Is It Good To Live Near Airport?
+Is It Good To Live Near the Airport?

 Negatives With Buying House Near Airport